zionsg/standalone-php-scripts/README.md

 - InlineImages<br />
   Get url content and replace images with inline images.

-- Tokenize<br />
+- TokenizeHtml<br />
-  Tokenize string into words and HTML tags
+  Tokenize HTML content into words and tags

 - VirtualHosts<br />
   Generate list and config for port-based virtual hosts on local development machine.